Web template system: Edge-side systems

-Edge-Side template and inclusion systems.
-"Edge-side" refers to web servers that reside in the space between the client (browser) and the originating server.
+As for edge-side template and inclusion systems, "edge-side" refers to web servers that reside in the space between the client (browser) and the originating server.
 They are often referred to as "reverse-proxy" servers.
 These servers are generally tasked with reducing the load and traffic on originating servers by caching content such as images and page fragments, and delivering this to the browser in an efficient manner.

 Basic Edge Side Includes (ESI) is an SSI-like language.
 ESI has been implemented for content delivery networks.
 The ESI template language may also be implemented in web browsers using JavaScript and Ajax, or via a browser "plug-in".

 Client-side systems

 Client-side and distributed (decentralized) template system.

 Many web browsers can apply an XSLT stylesheet to XML data that transforms the data into an XHTML document, thereby providing template functionality in the browser itself.

 Other systems implement template functionality in the browser using JavaScript or another client-side scripting language, including: